ovh/docs/pages/platform/public-cloud/configure-a-failover-ip/guide.en-ie.md

 ## Requirements

-- a [Public Cloud instance](https://www.ovhcloud.com/en-ie/public-cloud/) in your OVHcloud account
+- A [Public Cloud instance](https://www.ovhcloud.com/en-ie/public-cloud/) in your OVHcloud account
-- a [failover IP address](https://www.ovhcloud.com/en-ie/bare-metal/ip/) or a failover IP block
+- A [failover IP address](https://www.ovhcloud.com/en-ie/bare-metal/ip/) or a failover IP block
-- administrative access (root) via SSH or GUI to your instance
+- Administrative access (root) via SSH or GUI to your instance
-- basic networking and administration knowledge
+- Basic networking and administration knowledge

 ## Instructions